venkateshreddy5353/django_lms/documentation/models.md

     - slug
     - title
     - description
-    - allowed memberships (foreign key to Membership) - describes which membership can view
+    - allowed memberships (ManytoManyField to Membership) allow more than one membership - describes which membership can view

 Lesson
     - slug